 JumpInChat uses a technology called WebRTC for video streams, which is a way to transfer data to and from a browser.
 WebRTC is supported on the latest versions most major browsers except Internet Explorer.
-In order to view and broadcast you will need either Chrome, Firefox.
+In order to view and broadcast you will need either Chrome (or other Blink-based browsers), Firefox.
 Safari 11+ and recent versions of iOS can currently not support video, all broadcasts will be received as audio-only.
 It should also work on later versions of Android (e.g. Chrome Mobile and Samsung Internet).

 In order to broadcast, your browser must have permission to access your audio and video media sources.
 Your browser should ask for permissions for your webcam and microphone when you select them, but you can also define them yourself from the site settings dropdown in your browser.